MichaelSasser/docker_images/README.md

 ### Tools

-I am trying to keep the tools (in the images) up to date.
-Due to free account limitations, I need to keep the build time relatively short (<5h) and the size small (only a couple of Gigabytes).
-To find this balance, I use:
+I am trying to keep the tools up to date.
+To do this, I have scheduled a weekly GitHub Action that rebuilds the images to pick up up-to-date tools from various sources including:

 - The latest stable versions as binaries from the original repositories
 - Custom package manager repositories
 - System package manager
 - Building from source

-Below are lists of tools included in the images.
+The lists below show most of the tools included in the image.

-> [!NOTE]
-> Note, this list may not contain all software included in the image, and the
-> may change over time do to varying requirements.

 #### Python